notwaldorf/notwaldorf.github.com/_posts/2016-04-04-emoji-emoji-emoji.markdown

 Well as we know, software.
 This fallback logic I just mentioned was a bit broken pre Chrome 50 for flags and modifiers and complicated emoji like that.
-So Chrome got as far as figuring out that there were two different glyphs, "thumbs up" and "skin colour", but not how to get the correct glyph and draw them on top of each other.
+So Chrome got as far as figuring out that there were two different glyphs, "thumbs up" and "skin colour", but not how to fallback to the correct font and draw the compound "black thumbs up" glyph.
 So that's why you got them separately.
 That's been fixed now!
 Yay!